nick98anderson/kmeans/README.md

 ```

 4. From here we iterativly repeat steps 2 and 3 except our centroids are initialized by finding the mean values of datapoints in each group.
 This is similiar to   gradient descent with the process of minimizing a cost function J iteratively where our J can be seen as the sum of 2-norm distances.
+According to a reasearch paper by google, for practical solutions, kmeans will converge after 20-50 iterations.
+With this in mind, I decided to go with 300 iterations because you can never be too safe.

 ```python:
 for i in range(n_iter):